Kidnapping in Nigeria: History

-Kidnapping is seen as a lucrative business and the shortest means to wealth by those involved in this crime.
-The current wave of abductions across the country makes every person a potential target regardless of social class or economic status.

-This is different from a number of historical kidnapping themes in the country:

-Political Kidnappings
+Political kidnappings

 This refers to the political kidnapping which started in the petroleum industry in Nigeria's oil-rich Niger Delta region in the early 2000s:

 In the Niger Delta, agitators took expatriates working with multinational oil giants hostage, to force oil companies operating there to carry out community development projects for the benefit of the host communities or force government into negotiations for more of economic benefits accruing to the federal treasury for the region.

-Boko Haram Kidnappings
+Boko Haram kidnappings

 Kidnappings by jihadist terror group Boko Haram in Nigeria's northeast and northwest began in 2009 in concurrence with the conflicts in the region.

 Abductions by Islamist terrorist Boko Haram are to further its agenda, recruit fighters, instil fear, gain more international popularity and force the government to negotiate with it for ransom which is one of the means of generating funds for its terrorist operation.
 Boko Haram have committed several mass kidnappings of students.

 Their 2014 kidnapping of 276 teenage girls from a secondary school in Chibok, Borno State, was covered extensively by the international media, making millions of people aware of that specific crime and of the insurgency.
 Boko Haram often demand that victims' families or the government pay them ransoms, or that the government release prisoners from their group.
 Boko Haram has brainwashed and forced some of the young people it has kidnapped into joining them and carrying out attacks, including suicide bombings.
 Boko Haram force many young female victims to marry them.

-Commercial Kidnappings
+Commercial kidnappings

 Kidnapping for ransom on a commercial scale became rampant in Nigeria in 2011 spread across all the 36 states and the country's capital, Abuja.

 In February 2021, Nigerian journalist Adaobi Tricia Nwaubani wrote for the BBC News, "The Nigerian government seems to have suggested that it can no longer be relied on to keep citizens safe."
+In 2020, it was reported that in the span of the decade covering 2011-2020, kidnappers have gotten at least $18.5 million in ransom payments.
+In 2022, that figure stood at $1.12 million while $387,179 was paid in 2023.